 So, I’m going to break the first two rules of Fight Club.
 Fight Club is a masterpiece brought to us by David Fincher.
 The film stars Edward Norton, Brad Pitt and Helena Bonham Carter in the lead roles.
 It also stars Meat Loaf and Jared Leto in smaller but effective roles.
 You must watch this movie if you already haven’t.
-Like Now.
-So please do before you read further.
-Based on popular demand, here’s the explanation of the plot and ending of the film Fight Club, spoilers ahead.
+Like now!
+Please do before you read further.
+Based on popular demand, here’s the plot and ending of the movie Fight Club explained; spoilers ahead.

 Ok, let’s get one thing out of the way.
 The Narrator (Edward Norton) and Tyler Durden (Brad Pitt) are the same person.
 Tyler is another personality inside the Narrator’s head.
 Now let’s walk through the story linearly.